Sometime In The ’70s

 Mike moved out, and I stayed on alone for several more months.
 A friend I worked with at John Evans, Alan La France, would come and visit me here.

 7063 South 2200 West – Sometime In The ’70s

 My stepfather died from cancer in October 1974.
 At the time he died mother and Fred was living in a house in West Jordan, Utah.
 The house was on an acre or more, and Fred kept horses.

 If I remember, it was Fred’s wish that I move in with my mother to help with the horses.
 I still worked for John Evans Company.
 I’m not sure how I got around in those days, but I think I bought my Monte Carlo while I lived here.

 The picture of the house is from Bing Maps and is not at all flattering.
 The house looks run down and unkempt.
 Very depressing.
 I spent the next five or six years living here with my mother.

-I think that I have covered most of my time and places of residence during the 1970s.
+I think I have covered most of my time and places of residence during the 1970s.
 If I remember more, I will add them later.
 I know there is at least one more residence involved, but I don’t think the house is still there.
 I tried to find it using Google Maps, but I couldn’t find it.
 There may have been another couple of apartments in the avenues, but I’m not sure of the chronological order.
 That was life Sometime In The ’70s.